Resilient Equitable Development

 - Wins for new state funding for transportation and public transit projects in Pennsylvania and Indiana;

-- Engagement of local low-income residents and communities of color in planning of new bus rapid transit corridors in Nashville, Portland, and San Diego
+- Engagement of local low-income residents and communities of color in the planning of new bus rapid transit corridors in Nashville, Portland, and San Diego

 - Winning a commitment to include health and equity criteria into the Seattle region’s MAP-21 performance measures as part of the development of the area’s long-term transportation plan